 Multinational Sources Compared is a HeinOnline database that you can use to identify secondary sources that compare the laws governing a particular subject in multiple jurisdictions.
 Browse alphabetically by subject or by jurisdiction.
 Or search by keyword.
 For each secondary source, a description of the content is provided, along with a list of jurisdictions covered.

 To determine if the Georgetown Law Library provides access to a particular secondary source in print or electronic format, search for it by title (not by keyword) in the library's online catalog.
 If the library doesn't own a copy, you may request it via inter-library loan.

-IEL Online covers more than two dozen subjects.
-Each IEL manual includes multiple jurisdiction-specific treatises (national monographs), which provide detailed summaries of the laws governing a particular subject in that jurisdiction, along with citations to primary sources.
+IEL Online covers more than two dozen practice areas.
+For each practice area, you will find multiple jurisdiction-specific treatises (national monographs), which provide detailed summaries of the laws governing that practice area within the designated jurisdiction, along with citations to primary sources.
 Each treatise follows a standard outline, making it easy to compare laws across multiple jurisdictions.

 To locate additional resources on comparative law, search GULLiver, the Law Library's online catalog, by keyword or by title.
 Or search by subject using one of the following subject headings: